Obykuli/hello-world/README.md

 Hello there,

-My name is Obianuju Okoli, I'm a Dat Analyst/ Power BI Developer
+My name is Obianuju Okoli, I'm a Data Analyst & Power BI Developer